 Stay compliant with us today!

-Let us walk you through his amendments so that you can stay compliant.
+Let us walk you through his amendments to the Employment Act so that you can stay compliant.